 CLI Operational Mode Overview

-In the operational mode, you use the CLI to monitor and troubleshoot the device.
+In the operational mode, you can use Junos OS CLI commands to monitor and troubleshoot the device.
 The monitor, ping, show, test, and traceroute commands let you display information and test network connectivity for the device.

 Overview of Junos OS CLI Operational Mode Commands

 This topic provides an overview of Junos OS CLI operational mode commands.

 CLI Command Categories

-Commands for monitoring and troubleshooting—The following commands display information and statistics about the software and test network connectivity.
+Operational mode commands for monitoring and troubleshooting—The following commands perform functions related to information and statistics about the software and to test network connectivity.

 clear—Clear statistics and protocol database information.